 The least expensive time to visit is in the summer.
 During this time, hotels offer low prices and package deals.
 With a daily high around ninety degrees, summers are hot and humid.
 This fact cannot be ignored.
 When enjoying daytime events, caution must be taken because the heat is unbearable.
 Flights are also lower at this time of the year.
 The Essence Music Festival is presented at the Mercedes-Benz Superdome on July 3-6.
 This star-studded event is worthy of the birthplace of jazz.
 The days are hot in the summer, but the nights are cool.
 This cooling makes the activities in the evenings and at night more bearable in the summer.

-When to go to New Orleans LouisianaSpring and fall are pleasant.
+When to travel to New Orleans LouisianaSpring and fall are pleasant.
 Temperatures average eighty degrees from October through April.
 In April, millions make the pilgrimage to the historic Fair Grounds and Race Course.
 The New Orleans Jazz and Heritage Festival has presented music from around the globe for forty years.
 The lineup is a who's who of music legends.
 It is presented on April 25 - May 4 and the music is inspirational, the weather is cool and the celebrations are in full swing.
 These scheduled events bring crowds from across the world.

 New Orleans is not a big city.
 If crowds are a problem, New Orleans proper should be avoided on these dates.
 There are plenty of smaller shopping venues in New Orleans that are less crowded.
 In December and January, the city is calm, and making hotel reservations a year in advance is not necessary.
 Christmas is a beautiful time to see the city, and the streets become quiet.
 The rates are low on hotels and flights, except when New Orleans is hosting a major sporting event.
 They regularly host the biggest events in collegiate and professional football and basketball.